KrithikAlluri/Lifeline/site/public/docs/README.md

 # Lifeline Documentation

 > **Blood Testing, Anywhere.
-Under $50.**
+Under $100.**

-Welcome to the complete documentation for Lifeline, a low-cost, home-fabricated blood analyzer for essential biomarkers.
+Welcome to the complete documentation for Lifeline, an edge-powered blood testing kit with multimodal AI interpretation.
 This documentation provides everything you need to build, set up, and operate your own Lifeline device.

 ## Project Overview

-Lifeline is a portable, affordable blood testing device designed to make essential biomarker analysis accessible to students, researchers, and communities worldwide.
-The system combines microfluidic paper-based analytical devices (μPADs) with electrochemical sensors and optical analysis to provide accurate, rapid blood testing capabilities.
+Lifeline is an edge-powered blood testing kit that uses colorimetric and electrochemical assays for key biomarkers, paired with a fine-tuned Gemma 3n multimodal model running fully on-device.
+The platform interprets results with user-provided lifestyle context, presenting easy-to-understand, medically-informed explanations.

 ### What Lifeline Solves

 - **Access Gap**: Brings laboratory-quality testing to resource-limited settings
-- **Cost Barrier**: Reduces testing costs from hundreds to under $50 per device
+- **Cost Barrier**: Reduces testing costs from hundreds to under $100 per device
-- **Knowledge Barrier**: Provides open-source design for education and research
+- **Knowledge Barrier**: Provides AI-powered interpretation for non-experts
 - **Geographic Barrier**: Enables testing in remote or disaster-affected areas

 ### Who Benefits